 Wastage

-When horses exit the racing industry permanently it is described as ‘wastage’.
-The main reason horses exit the racing industry is due to poor performance, with less common factors including injury, illness or behavioural issues76.
+When horses exit the racing industry permanently it is described as 'wastage'.
+The main reason horses exit the racing industry is due to poor performance, with less common factors including injury, illness or behavioural issues.

 Outlined within the Model Code of Practice for the Welfare of Animals: Livestock at Slaughtering Establishments, are the methods by which horses can be killed.
 These methods include shooting horses in the head and the use of captive-bolt pistols.

-In 2019, the ABC’s 7.30 Report exposed the dark underbelly of the racing industry.
-Professor Paul McGreevy, an award winning veterinarian and academic who has been studying thoroughbred racehorses for 25 years, revealed that the racing industry’s figure of 1% of ex-race horses ending up in abattoirs didn’t add up.
-McGreevy revealed that of the 8,500 horses exiting the racing industry each year, up to 4000 are unaccounted for and essentially ‘disappear’80.
+In 2019, the ABC's 7.30 exposed the dark underbelly of the racing industry.
+Professor Paul McGreevy, an award winning veterinarian and academic who has been studying thoroughbred racehorses for 25 years, revealed that the racing industry's figure of 1% of ex-race horses ending up in abattoirs didn't add up.
+McGreevy revealed that of the 8,500 horses exiting the racing industry each year, up to 4000 are unaccounted for and essentially 'disappear.'

 Investigation revealed that thousands of thoroughbred racehorses were being slaughtered in Australia.
-300 race horses whose prize money equated to $5 million collectively were slaughtered at Meramist abattoir in Queensland in just 22 days81.
+300 race horses whose prize money equated to $5 million collectively were slaughtered at Meramist abattoir in Queensland in just 22 days.

 Horse slaughtered at Meramist abattoir.
 Source: ABC